By Karen

 The exhibit was installed in the former Gasthaus Hoher Göll, used for important visitors during the Third Reich, located just down the path from the large parking lot off the main road coming up from Berchtesgaden (see maps below).

-The text is in German but an audio version in English is provided for a small fee.
+The text is in German but an audio version is available in English via apps.
 There is also a scale model of the mountain showing the locations of the wartime building

 As a bonus, visitors have access to the bunker system under the former Platterhof Hotel, which was torn down in 2000 and made into the parking lot just above the Center.